-As the premier oral health experts in Richland, Washington we take our role in your overall health to heart at Midtown Dental Clinic.
-Every routine dental exam that Dr. Kristina Bunch and Dr. Chris Kleist performs includes more than diagnostic x-rays and a thorough cleaning.
-Drs.
-Bunch and Kleist will also complete a potentially lifesaving mouth cancer screening that is executed with the sole purpose of identifying cancer early enough to significantly increase the chances of a full recovery.
+As the premier oral health experts in Richland, we take our role in your overall health to heart at Midtown Dental Clinic.
+Every routine dental exam that Drs.
+Bunch and Kleist perform includes more than diagnostic x-rays and a thorough cleaning.
+They also complete a potentially lifesaving mouth cancer screening that is executed with the sole purpose of identifying cancer early enough to significantly increase the chances of a full recovery.

 What Is Oral Cancer?